PharmaLedger-IMI/express-demo/README.md

 # express-demo

 This project is meant to show how Express server can interact with OpenDSU.
-In this tutorial we will
+This will bring us the capability to make a REST call to retreive the leaflet.xml from a product using _gtin_, _batch_ and _expiration date_ parameters.

 ## Prerequisites